FACTS23/terencefarmer.github.io/README.md

 - #### Visualizations
   <details  closed>
   <summary>see examples:</summary>

+  > I used SAS and several databases to create real-time operations monitoring.
+These efforts were spotlighted in the New York Times.
   <img src="./assets/img/Disney%20New%20York%20Times%20article%20training%201%20SAS.jpg" alt="SAS Dashboard - Proc Ganno">
   <img src="./assets/img/Disney%20New%20York%20Times%20article%20SAS%20dashboard.png" alt="As seen in NY Times">
   <img src="./assets/img/Disney%20New%20York%20Times%20article%20SAS%202%20dashboard.png" alt="As seen in NY Times">